spyoungtech/FreeSimpleGUI/docs/index.md

 4. Docstrings enable you to access help directly from Python or your IDE
 5. Searching the GitHub Issues as a last resort (search both open and closed issues)

 Pace yourself.
 The initial progress is exciting and FAST PACED.
 However, GUIs take time and thought to build.
 Take a deep breath and use the provided materials and you'll do fine.
 Don't skip the design phase of your GUI after you run some demos and get the hang of things.
-If you've tried other GUI frameworks before, successful or not, then you know you're already way ahead of the game using PySimpleGUI versus the underlying GUI frameworks.
-It may feel like the 3 days you've been working on your code has been forever, but by comparison of 3 days learning Qt, PySimpleGUI will look trivial to learn.
+If you've tried other GUI frameworks before, successful or not, then you know you're already way ahead of the game using FreeSimpleGUI versus the underlying GUI frameworks.
+It may feel like the 3 days you've been working on your code has been forever, but by comparison of 3 days learning Qt, FreeSimpleGUI will look trivial to learn.

 It is not by accident that this section, about documentation, is at the TOP of this document.